fleetdm/fleet/docs/Using-Fleet/MDM-setup.md

 Fleet UI:

 1. Head to the **Settings > Integrations > Mobile device management (MDM)** page.
-2. Under **Apple Push Certificates Portal**, select "Request," then fill out the form.
+2. Under **Apple Push Certificates Portal**, select **Request**, then fill out the form.
 This should generate three files and send an email to you with an attached CSR file.

 `fleetctl` CLI: